rust-lang/prev.rust-lang.org/faq.md

 ### What's the difference between a function and a closure that doesn't capture any variables?

+Functions and closures are operationally equivalent, but have different runtime representations due to their differing implementations.

 Functions are a built-in primitive of the language, while closures are essentially syntactic sugar for one of three traits: `Fn`, `FnMut`, and `FnOnce`.
 When you make a closure, the Rust compiler automatically creates a struct implementing the appropriate trait of those three and containing the captured environment variables as members, and makes it so the struct can be called as a function.
 Bare functions can not capture an environment.

 The big difference between these traits is how they take the `self` parameter. `Fn` takes `&self`, `FnMut` takes `&mut self`, and `FnOnce` takes `self`.

-In the end, functions and closures are operationally equivalent, but have different runtime representations due to their different implementations (as a language primitive and a syntactic sugar over traits, respectively).
+Even if a closure does not capture any environment variables, it is represeted at runtime as two points, same as any other closure.

 ### What are higher-kinded types, why would I want them, and why doesn't Rust have them?